black-ai/machine-learning-challenge/README.md

 Final submission should be made to contact@black.ai, with the subject line "ML_CHALLENGE | <your_name>"

-*note:* please also include instructions for simple setup and testing, so that we can easily run your model against our own test data.
+*IMPORTANT:* please also include instructions for simple setup and testing, so that we can easily run your model against our own test data.
 Be sure to include a list of dependencies, to simplify the installation process.

 ## Evaluation
 We are primarily looking to assess the accuracy of detection, speed of inference, and the implementation itself.
 We will be testing/training both the implementation and model on a machine running 64-bit Ubuntu 16.04 LTS, with a Nvidia GTX 1080 graphics card.